Introduction

 - Install the Crushed Stone Base:

-- Begin by pouring a 3-4 inch layer of crushed stone (also known as a sub-base) over the prepared and compacted soil.
+- Begin by pouring a 3-4 inch layer of crushed stone over the compacted soil.

-- Use a rake to spread the stone evenly across the entire area.
+- Use a rake to evenly distribute the stone across the area.

-- Compact the crushed stone with a tamper or plate compactor.
-This ensures a solid, stable foundation that will support the gravel layer above.
+- Compact the crushed stone with a tamper or plate compactor for a solid foundation.

 - Ensure Proper Compaction: